Perfect Sampling for Hard Spheres from Strong Spatial Mixing: Intuitive idea behind the algorithm

 Constructing a Bayes filter correction that satisfies the requirements above and allows for efficient sampling of $\bayesFilter{t}$ is a non-trivial task.
-In the next subsections, we present two approaches for this, the first specialized to the hard-sphere model without requirements, and the second one for more general potentials with strong spatial mixing of the point process.
-Crucially, assuming strong spatial mixing, both constructions allow us to control the success probability of the Bayes filter via the update radius $\updateRadius$ in the construction of the updated set of boxes $\boxesToUpdate$ (see step 1).
+In the next subsections, we present two approaches for this, the first specialized to the hard-sphere model without requirements, and the second one for more general potentials under the assumption of strong spatial mixing.
+Crucially, assuming strong spatial mixing, both constructions allow us to control the success probability of the Bayes filter via the update radius $\updateRadius$ in the construction of the updated set of boxes $\boxesToUpdate$ (see step 1 and \eqref{eq:boxesToUpdate}).